Fast X: Filming

 Leterrier had an established relationship with Universal, having directed the MCU film The Incredible Hulk (2008), and he was knowledgeable about the franchise; he and franchise star Jason Statham went to watch the first installment in Paris in 2001 while on a break from filming The Transporter (2002).
 Leterrier joined filming in London after scheduling and contractual considerations were confirmed; he later revealed he initially rejected the offer to direct the film, labeling it a "massive" task.
 Leterrier went onto use elements of Lin's original contributions, such as the established crew, as well as Lin's shot lists and storyboards, to complete the film.
 Production in London concluded in mid-August, with scenes filmed at Warner Bros.
 Studios, Leavesden.
 Rodriguez later revealed a fight sequence between her and Theron was shot without a principal director, being done while studio negotiations with Leterrier were ongoing.
 Describing his style for the film, Leterrier said, "I'm more practical than other directors, and I brought [the franchise] back to earth", revealing he favored more practical stunts (including a return of racing scenes featuring a "vertical quarter mile race") enhanced with visual effects, as opposed to the extensive use of computer-generated imagery (CGI) in the recent installments.

 Filming took place in Genzano di Roma in mid-May.
 Filming took place in Rome for two weeks in mid-May, and one week in mid-July, with scenes being shot at the Via Cristoforo Colombo, Lungotevere, Via dei Fori Imperiali, Ponte Umberto I, Ponte Vittorio Emanuele II, and the area around the Castel Sant'Angelo and the Spanish Steps.
-Filming then took place in Turin between May 24 and June 6, with action sequences filmed at the Piazza Crimea and Corso Fiume, Murazzi del Po, Via Roma, and the Piazza IV Marzo.
+Filming then took place in Turin between May 24 and June 6, with action sequences filmed at the Piazza Crimea and Corso Fiume, Piazza Vittorio Veneto, Murazzi del Po, Via Roma, and the Piazza IV Marzo.
 To allow filming in Turin, local authorities, the Film Commission Torino Piemonte, and city councilors were required to conduct a five-month planning schedule from September 2021 to January 2022, collaborating with the Departments of Culture to coordinate the city's major events, roads and transport, public, and security around the film's requirements.
 This included managing the overflight of drones and limitations on circulation made necessary for the management and safety of the set.